computer-agents/agent-studio/desktop_env/eval/examples/README.md

 ## Validation

-Ensure that your JSON file strictly adheres to the defined schema.
-You can run `scripts/json_check.sh` to check if JSON files are valid.
+Ensure that your Task JSON file adheres strictly to the defined schema.
+Utilize `scripts/json_check.sh` to verify the validity of your JSON files.